Atonomi (ATMI) Price Down 24.8% This Week

-Atonomi (CURRENCY:ATMI) traded down 7.9% against the US dollar during the 1-day period ending at 23:00 PM E.T. on March 27th.
-Atonomi has a total market capitalization of $63,527.77 and approximately $76.00 worth of Atonomi was traded on exchanges in the last day.
-Over the last week, Atonomi has traded 24.8% lower against the US dollar.
-One Atonomi token can currently be bought for about $0.0001 or 0.00000002 BTC on cryptocurrency exchanges including Ethfinex, Bilaxy, BitForex and LATOKEN.
+Atonomi (CURRENCY:ATMI) traded down 7.9% against the U.S. dollar during the 24 hour period ending at 22:00 PM ET on March 28th.
+During the last seven days, Atonomi has traded down 24.8% against the U.S. dollar.
+Atonomi has a market capitalization of $63,527.77 and approximately $76.00 worth of Atonomi was traded on exchanges in the last day.
+One Atonomi token can currently be bought for approximately $0.0001 or 0.00000002 BTC on major exchanges including IDEX, Ethfinex, Bilaxy and LATOKEN.

 - IOStoken (IOST) traded down 0.3% against the dollar and now trades at $0.0396 or 0.00000526 BTC.